rasmus-kirk/halo-accumulation/README.md

-# Halo Accumulation Scheme Implementation
+# Halo Accumulation Scheme Rust Implementation

 This repository contains a Rust implementation of the accumulation scheme from the described in the 2020 paper _"Proof-Carrying Data from Accumulation